open-company/open-company-web/README.md

 Teams struggle to keep everyone on the same page.
 People are hyper-connected in the moment with chat and email, but it gets noisy as teams grow, and people miss key information.
 Everyone needs clear and consistent leadership, and the solution is surprisingly simple and effective - **great leadership updates that build transparency and alignment**.

-With that in mind we designed [Carrot](https://carrot.io/), a software-as-a-service application powered by the open source [OpenCompany platform](https://github.com/open-company) and a source-available [web UI](https://github.com/open-company/open-company-web).
+With that in mind we designed [Carrot](https://carrot.io/), a software-as-a-service application powered by the open source [OpenCompany platform](https://github.com/open-company) and this source-available [web UI](https://github.com/open-company/open-company-web).

 With Carrot, important company updates, announcements, stories, and strategic plans create focused, topic-based conversations that keep everyone aligned without interruptions.
 When information is shared transparently, it inspires trust, new ideas and new levels of stakeholder engagement.
 Carrot makes it easy for leaders to engage with employees, investors, and customers, creating alignment for everyone.